CatalysmsServerManager/docs/docs/en/CPM/reset-regions.md

 2. The region contains one or more Normal [Advanced Claims](/en/CPM/advanced-claims.html), or at least part of an advanced claim extends into the region.
 This is represented in the screenshot by the green rectangle.
 Because this claim overlaps two regions, both r.-4.0 and r.-5.0 are protected.

 resetunclaimedregions
-or
-resetregions

-Marked regions or unclaimed regions can be reset with those commands immediately.
+Unclaimed regions are reset immediately.
 No reboot is needed for the operation.

 ## Using Reset Regions Effectively